ctfdavis/use-next-query-params/README.md

 </div>

 A React hook for linking states to query parameters in [Next.js](https://nextjs.org) applications.
-This hook is designed specifically for Next.js, but is compatible with other React routers with the adapter design.
+This hook is designed specifically for Next.js, but compatible with other React routers with the adapter design.

 ## Features